 Scope of Study

-Subject Terms: academic achievement, college students, doctoral programs, education, financial support, graduate schools, high school graduates, high school students, high schools, higher education, leadership, masters programs, minorities, poverty, scholarships, school dropouts, student financial aid, undergraduate programs, work, work experience
+Subject Terms: academic achievement, college students, doctoral programs, education, financial support, graduate schools, high school graduates, high school students, high schools, higher education, leadership, masters programs, minorities, poverty, scholarships, student financial aid, undergraduate programs, work, work experience

 Geographic Coverage: United States